-- A. Construction Access: Contractor will be allowed to access the work sites twenty-four hours prior to commencement of the dredging.
-Contractor may not access the site more than twenty-four hours prior to the start if dredging without prior written authorization by the Port. - The Port will provide a berthing location for Contractor's equipment and parking for Contractor's vehicles at an available location at no additional cost to contractor, provided the Contractor request such accommodations at least five (5) calendar days prior to commencing dredging.
+- A. Construction Access: Contractor will be allowed to access the work sites twentyfour hours prior to commencement of the dredging.
+Contractor may not access the site more than twenty-four hours prior to the start if dredging without prior written authorization by the Port.
+For Maritime Transportation Security Act (MTSA) regulated facilities, contractor will need to comply with all applicable regulations, including but not limited to Transportation Worker Identification Credential (TWIC) cards. - B. The Port will provide a berthing location for Contractor's equipment and parking for Contractor's vehicles at an available location at no additional cost to contractor, provided the Contractor request such accommodations at least five (5) calendar days prior to commencing dredging.
 Port will provide berthing and parking as close as possible to the dredging location, based on availability.
-Contractor shall note that berthing and parking may not be available at the dredging site.

-C. The Contractor shall coordinate with the Port at least five (5) days prior to mobilization to be assured that berthing and dredging operations at a given site does not conflict with other scheduled activities or cause unnecessary security concerns.
+Contractor shall note that berthing and parking may not be available at the dredging site. - C. The Contractor shall coordinate with the Port at least five (5) days prior to mobilization to be assured that berthing and dredging operations at a given site does not conflict with other scheduled activities or cause unnecessary security concerns.